-Most TPMS systems have the antenna connected to the keyless entry module.
+Some TPMS systems have an antenna connected to the keyless entry module.
 Some systems even have a dedicated TPMS module.
 But, the command to turn on the light may go through a body control module.
 Some vehicles have TPMS modules that communicate on a serial data bus with the instrument cluster or combination meter module.

 Occasionally, an automaker might throw you a curveball.
 Some early systems have the TPMS lights in the instrument cluster and are directly wired to the module.

 Finding out how the sensors communicate with the light is a critical step for situations where the system is not functioning or is causing DTC in other modules.
 Sometimes the root cause of a TPMS problem is not the TPMS module or sensors, but instead might be the network or the modules on the network.